hampel/tlds/README.md

 ====================================

 This package provides a mechanism for retrieving a list of the current Top Level Domains (TLDs) managed by IANA.
+It also provides several extensions to the Laravel validation service to validate domain names and TLDs.

 By [Simon Hampel](http://hampelgroup.com/).